This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here

 Use Your First Hour Wisely

 A few minutes before 8, the line started moving as we quickly went through a bag security check.
 Our tickets were then scanned and the race was on.
 If traveling with small children, be mentally prepared for the crowds and hang on to kids tightly.
 Every one has to funnel through a fairly narrow entrance area and it is quite crammed.
 There are employees trying to encourage people not to run, but it is busy.
 We didn’t lose our kids (ours were 6, 7 and 9), but I can easily see how that happens.
 I wish I had written our email or something on each of them in case they were lost.
 These bracelets are a cheap and easy solution.
 We definitely chatted while we were waiting in line about what to do if they got lost.

-One of the most popular rides at Disney Tokyo Sea is Toy Story Mania!, which attracts massive lines quickly.
+Another one of the most popular rides at Disney Tokyo Sea is Toy Story Mania!, which attracts massive lines quickly.
 Since it is pretty much the same ride as Disney World and Disneyland, we made the decision to skip it.
-If you want to ride it, go there right away and either ride or get a Fastpass.
+If you want to ride it, go there right away or pay for Premier Access (more about that below).